 - Today’s Value: $187,360

-Thatch Drive has gone up in value over the years and is now worth around $187,360.
+Thatch Drive has increased in value over the years and is now worth around $187,360.
 My initial loan for it was $95,360.
-When you subtract the amount of my loan from the property's current value, I have approximately $100,000 in equity in the home.
+When you subtract my loan amount from the property’s current value, I have approximately $100,000 in equity in the home.

 - Size: 1,360 square feet

 - Closing Costs/Commission: $1,890

 This property needed many repairs.
 I purchased it for $63,000 and spent $38,931 on repairs.

 On this property, I secured a private loan for $100,000 at a 5.5% interest rate.
 This loan wasn’t hard money or traditional financing, but rather a personal loan from someone I know who needed to put some of their cash to work for them in a relatively safe investment.

 Because the loan was larger than the property’s purchase price, it covered most of the rehab and closing costs, which were minimal because it was a cash purchase.
 This scenario meant that my out-of-pocket expense for the property was only $3,821.

 Today the property is worth around $139,000.
 My original $100,000 loan is now down to $95,482, meaning I have approximately $43,517 in equity.